 This condition has always existed at the District, and is being reported in accordance with Statement on Auditing Standards No. 122 (SAS 122).

 Recommendation

-We recommend that the District should consider the cost benefit of hiring an accountant familiar with GAAP or hiring an independent CPA firm to compile financial statements in conformity with GAAP.
+We recommend that the District consider the cost benefit of hiring an accountant familiar with GAAP or hiring an independent CPA firm to compile financial statements in conformity with GAAP on the accrual basis.

 District's Response